mayaobobby/leetcode_easy/README.md

 Here is a diary of leetcode practice from mayaobobby.
 The goal is to master the skill of programming as well as the different programming languages.
+The plan is to firstly finish the quizs in C, the in python in order to learning efficiently.
+Finally I will use c++ to review.

 Already been familier:
 C, C++, C#